ShahnawazAli07655/B.Sc.-4th-semester-NEP-Mathematical-Physics-practicals/README.md

 # Mathematical Physics Practical – Scilab Programs
 ### B.Sc.
-Physics (4th Semester, NEP)
+Physics (4th Semester)

 This repository contains **Scilab programs for the Mathematical Physics Practical** prescribed for **B.Sc.
 Physics 4th Semester**.
-The programs help students understand **linear algebra and complex number concepts** through numerical computation.
+The programs help students understand **linear algebra, differential equations, and complex number concepts** through numerical computation.

 ---

 ## 📁 List of Experiments

+---

+## Experiment 1: Solution of Differential Equation
+**File:** `Exp 1 scilab diff eqn.sci`

+### Aim
+To solve a differential equation using Scilab.

+### Theory
+Differential equations play a central role in physics as they describe the evolution of physical systems.
+Many problems in mechanics, electricity, and quantum physics are governed by ordinary differential equations.

+### Learning Outcome
+Students learn how to solve differential equations numerically using Scilab.

 ---